 One Brisbane many cultures

-As a city with a quarter of its population born overseas and more than 22 per cent of households speaking a language other than English, Brisbane is a truly multicultural city.
+As a city with nearly a third of its population born overseas and more than 22 per cent of households speaking a language other than English, Brisbane is a truly multicultural city.
 Brisbane City Council has developed the One Brisbane many cultures newsletter, a quarterly publication in ten languages including English, to provide a snapshot of key Council initiatives and city wide events.
 Council actively leads, advocates and promotes Brisbane as an inclusive city and encourages communities from diverse cultural backgrounds to participate in its programs and enjoy the activities that the city offers.